hosoocha20/onlyTheVibez/README.md

 A responsive masonry image gallery of eateries and activities.
 - Click on image item to view details
+- Automatic scoll to position on image click and exit
 - Tag catergories for filtering results

 ### About Page